Discover If Georgia Natural Gas Is the Right Fit for Your Home With Our Expert Review of Their Rates, Plans, and Green Energy Initiatives

 Deals, Discounts, and Ways to Save

 Nobody likes paying full price for utilities.
 GNG frequently runs promotions to attract new customers and reward loyalty.
-If you are hunting for a GNG promo code or a special discount, here are a few ways you can lower your monthly bill:
+If you are hunting for ways to lower your monthly bill, they offer several solid avenues for savings:

-- Sign-Up Bonuses: New customers often receive introductory perks, such as a $50 Visa reward card or substantial per-therm rate discounts for their first few months.
+- Sign-Up Bonuses: New customers often receive introductory perks, such as a $50 Visa reward card or substantial per-therm rate discounts applied over the first few months of service.

-- Senior Citizen Discounts: Qualifying seniors (age 65 and older) who meet income guidelines can receive a reduced AGL base charge along with discounted per-therm rates on their gas usage.
+- Senior Citizen Discounts: Qualifying seniors (age 65 and older) who meet specific income guidelines can apply for a reduced AGL base charge discount (up to $14 off per month).
+This is a statewide program that applies directly to your GNG bill.

-- Bill Credits: The provider occasionally offers up to $200 in bill credits to help offset the cost if you are charged a cancellation fee by your previous provider when making the switch.
+- Bill Credits: The provider occasionally offers up to $200 in promotional bill credits to help offset the cost if you are charged an early cancellation fee by your previous provider when making the switch.

 - Local Perks: Keep an eye out for customer appreciation discounts to local attractions, including Atlanta Braves games, Six Flags, and the iconic Varsity Restaurant.

 Understanding the fine print is vital when comparing Georgia Natural Gas rates against other providers.
-To help you budget effectively, we’ve broken down the most common fees you might encounter on your monthly statement.
+To help you budget effectively, we have broken down the most common fees and requirements you might encounter on your monthly statement.

 - Monthly Recurring Charge (MRC): Almost all GNG plans carry a monthly customer service fee ranging from $3.99 to $9.99, depending on the specific plan you select.

-- AGL Pass-Through Charges: These are mandatory base charges from Atlanta Gas Light for pipeline maintenance and delivery.
-GNG passes these directly to you without markup.
+- AGLC Base Charge: This is a mandatory, universal pass-through fee from Atlanta Gas Light that covers pipeline maintenance and local delivery.
+GNG passes this directly to you without any markup.

-- Early Termination Fees (ETF): Canceling a standard fixed-rate plan before your contract expires will cost you between $50 and $150.
+- Early Termination Fees (ETF): Canceling a standard fixed-rate plan before your contract expires will trigger a penalty.
+This fee scales based on the length of your contract, costing anywhere from $50 to $150.
 For the Guaranteed Bill plan, early termination costs $150 in the first six months, dropping to $75 during the second half of the year.

-- Variable and Pre-Pay Fees: There are generally no cancellation fees for month-to-month variable or pre-pay plans.
+- Variable Fees: There are generally no cancellation fees for month-to-month variable or pre-pay plans.

 If you are looking for an environmentally mindful choice, GNG stands out from the competition with their dedicated sustainability efforts.
 Since natural gas is a fossil fuel, the company offers a popular program called Greener Life® to help residents counteract their environmental impact.